AztecProtocol/aztec-packages/l1-contracts/README.md

 ## Contracts:

-The contracts are in a very early stage, and don't bother with gas costs right now.
-Instead they prioritize velocity of development.
+The contracts are in a very early stage, and don't worry about gas costs right now.
+Instead they prioritise development velocity.

 ### Decoder
 Job: Extract values from `L2Block`

-The decoder is a contract that is part of the Rollup, which takes the `L2Block` bytes and computes/extracts values that is required to keep track of the state and passed into the verifier.
+The decoder is a core rollup contract which takes the `L2Block` bytes and computes/extracts values required to:
+1. keep track of the state
+1. perform proof verification

 If the structure of the `L2Block` changes, so should the decoder!